 - ✓ The tractive power of the push assist and its speed can be influenced by the selection of gear.
-To spare the drive, first gear is recommended for travelling uphill. - ✓ The level of assistance OFF must not be selected. - 1 Press the push assist button briefly. - 2 Press and hold the plus button within 3 seconds to switch on the push assist. - 3 Release the plus button to shut off the push assist.
-The push assist system switches off automatically as soon as the wheels are blocked or the speed exceeds 6 km.
+To spare the drive, first gear is recommended for travelling uphill. - ✓ The level of assistance OFF must not be selected. - 1 Press the push assist button briefly (< 1 s) to activate the push assist. - 2 Press and hold down the plus button within3 seconds to switch on push assist. - 3 Release the plus button to switch off push assist. - ⇒ The push assist system switches off automatically as soon as the pedelec wheels are blocked or the speed exceeds 6 km.

-6.12.8 Using the riding light
+6.14.1 Using the riding light

-- ✓ The drive system needs to be already switched on to turn on the riding light. - ► Press the riding light button. - ⇒ The riding light is switched on (riding light symbol is displayed) or switched off (riding light symbol is not displayed).
+- ✓ The drive system needs to be already switched on to turn on the riding light. - ▶ Push the plus button momentarily (1 to 2.5 s). - ⇒ The riding light is switched on.
+The riding light symbol is displayed. - ▶ Push the plus button for a long time (> 2.5 s). - ⇒ The riding light is switched off.
+The riding light symbol is not displayed.

-6.12.9 Selecting the level of assistance
+6.14.2 Selecting the level of assistance

-- Press the plus button to increase the level of assistance. - Press the minus button to reduce the level of assistance.
+- ► Press the plus button briefly (< 1 s) to increase the level of assistance. - ▶ Press the minus button briefly (< 1 s) to reduce the level of assistance.

-6.12.10 Journey information
+6.14.3 Journey information